jeanjai/support_asana_intergration/README.md

   1. Make sure Form is linked to Spreadsheet so when a form is submitted it creates a row in Form Responses 1
   2. Make sure all triggers are created (onEdit, onWeek)
-  3. Make sure the zapier intergration for when new tasks are created in CB tickets is copying them to all asana tickets created sheet
+  3. Make sure the zapier intergration for when new tasks are created in the proper asana project is copying them to all asana tickets created sheet
-  4. Make sure automate.io is properly setup to send a slack notification to the devs when a task that was created in CB tickets is marked as high priority
+  4. Make sure automate.io is properly setup to send a slack notification to the devs when a task that was created in the proper asana project is marked as high priority
   5. Make sure the values in config are all accurate to what you're trying to accomplish
   6. Make sure the values in global_variables are accurate